laragento/docs/guidelines-general.md

 ```

 #### Tests
 Should be separated by underscores.
-Best write an short sentence
+Best write a short sentence

 ```php
 <?php